Algorithms that "Don't See Color": Comparing Biases in Lookalike and Special Ad Audiences: Results

 Figure~\ref{fig:facebook_dist} presents the results of the experiment.
 The Special Ad audience based on Facebook employees delivers to 88\% men, compared to 54\% in the baseline case.
 Further, the Special Ad audience based on Facebook employees delivers to 48\% to men aged between 25-34, compared to 15\% for the baseline audience.
-Finally, 47\% of all deliveries to the Facebook Special Ad audience are to users in California, compared to 2\% in the baseline audience.\footnote{While matching based on state is not prohibited in the settlement, these numbers indicate that our method of selecting Facebook employees based on random email addresses \texttt{@fb.com} is correct.} Overall, our results show that our hypothetical employer's reliance on Special Ad audiences to avoid discrimination along protected classes was misplaced: their ad was ultimately delivered to an audience that was significantly biased along age and gender lines (and presumably reflective of Facebook's employee population).
+Note that Facebook themselves report that the actual skew among company employees is lower, with 63\% of male employees~\cite{FacebookDiversityReport}.
+Overall, our results show that our hypothetical employer's reliance on Special Ad audiences to avoid discrimination along protected classes was misplaced: their ad was ultimately delivered to an audience that was significantly biased along age and gender lines (and presumably reflective of Facebook's employee population).
+Based on this singular experiment we cannot claim that the extent of the problem would be similar for other employers.
+Still, we do recommend that potential advertisers use the tool cautiously.

-We confirm these findings by running an additional experiment in the ``credit'' category, advertising tips for building credit (see ad copy in Figure~\ref{fig:ads}B) to the same two Special Ad audiences.
-The results of this experiment are presented in a similar format in Figure~\ref{fig:real_credit}.
-We observe that the ad targeting the Facebook-based audience still delivers predominantly towards male and 25--34-year-old users.
-However, we also observe a shift towards delivering to male users in the random audience, even though it is the same audience as in the generic job ad.
-This is likely an effect of the ad creative on how Facebook algorithms estimate relevance to different groups of people~\cite{ali-2019-discrimination}.
-We further explore these effects in the next section.